-I’ve also noticed how people socialise more easily when they spend time travelling for pleasure.
+I’ve also noticed how they socialise more easily when they spend time travelling for pleasure.

 I’ve always liked inside train photography in Europe, but since I’ve lived in Bangkok for the last decade I’ve taken a lot of photos on trains in Southeast Asia, and you know what?
 I really love it.